rhn-github/Project-5-Data-Scientist-Capstone/README.md

    - tuning machine learning models
 * comprehensive markdown commentary explaining the steps and giving insights to the results.

-#### 2. `mini_sparkify_event_data.json`

-The mini dataset containing the data for the Jupyter Workbook Analysis

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post [here](https://richard-needham.medium.com/.........) available .
+The main findings of the code can be found at the post [here](https://richard-needham.medium.com/predicting-churn-rates-for-sparkify-45bed481f34) available .

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>